deeheber/danielle-heberling-dot-xyz/content/blog/serverless-weather-reporting/index.md

 Thanks to the original creators of [isitsnowinginpdx.com](http://isitsnowinginpdx.com/) for the inspiration.

 \* To be fair the last instance of snow in the area was [more than usual](https://www.oregonlive.com/weather/2023/02/portland-records-snowiest-day-since-1943-landing-at-no-2-on-all-time-list.html).

+\*\* **Edit February 23, 2024**: I've [added CloudFront](https://github.com/deeheber/weather-site/issues/7) to this.
+It's nice to have the SSL cert, but to me the work felt like overkill in terms of effort and the extra infra needed for SSL.
+Hopefully AWS can improve this experience.